BryanWilhite/Blog/presentation-drafts/2021-06-26-studio-status-report-2021-06.md

 }
 ```

 By chaining `IActivity` contracts, command-line support should be possible.
-And, yes, I was deeply mistaken: any class implementing `IDisposable` should be regarded as *thoughput*.
+And, yes, I was deeply mistaken: _any_ class implementing `IDisposable` should be regarded as *throughput*.

 BTW, this is what I mean by ‘chaining `IActivity` contracts’: